Dulan-Vishwajith/GoviBiz/README.md

-# 🌾 ගොවිBiz / GramaBiz – Village Market Connect
+# ගොවිBiz🌾 – Village Market Connect

-GramaBiz is a web-based platform designed to connect **Farmers, Buyers, Delivery Providers, and Field Agents** inside a unified digital marketplace.
+ගොවිBiz🌾is a web-based platform designed to connect **Farmers, Buyers, Delivery Providers, and Field Agents** inside a unified digital marketplace.
 The platform aims to eliminate middlemen, ensure fair pricing, simplify logistics, and empower rural communities with digital trade tools.

 ---